astroML/text_errata/README.md

 does not, in fact, query any database in real time.
 It simply retrieves a specific file from the SDSS-I/II Data Archive Server (DAS) via http.

+Page 20: below In[5], "plate" should be commented out

 Page 35: Figure 1.13 is incorrectly labeled a Mercator projection.
 It's actually an Equirectangular projection (also known in WCS as a "Cartesian projection")

 ## Chapter 2